-In all of English novels written in the past couple of centuries, very few characters have gone on to become as popular and iconic as Sherlock Holmes.
-Sir Arthur Conan Doyle’s imaginary detective gained legendary status much before Robert Downey Jr portrayed the character in blockbuster movies.
+In all of the English novels written in the past couple of centuries, very few characters have gone on to become as popular and iconic as Sherlock Holmes.
+Sir Arthur Conan Doyle’s imaginary detective gained legendary status much before Robert Downey Jr. portrayed the character in blockbuster movies.

 Written way back in 1887, A Study in Scarlet was the first novel in which Sherlock Holmes appeared.
 It is one of the only four novels in which Conan Doyle portrayed the iconic detective, other than the short stories.
-A Study in Scarlet is the first English language detective fiction to incorporate the magnifying glass as a tool for investigation.
+A Study in Scarlet is the first detective fiction in English to incorporate the magnifying glass as a tool for investigation.

 That said, the second chapter was absolutely phenomenal.
 The storytelling prowess of an author as revered as Conan Doyle was on display.
 Detailing the story brings a life-like depiction.
 And more than anything, what struck me was the way the author narrates a long and complex story with few words, without losing the essence even for a moment.
 You believe what he says, and he absolutely pulls you into the narration.

 Summary of A Study in Scarlet

 “A Study in Scarlet” is a murder mystery set in 19th-century London.
 It has all the usual bits that you find in such stories – mysterious deaths, unknown killers, weird patterns, clues that only the protagonist can decipher.